Thyme Lemonade is a simple refreshing drink that bursts tangy fresh lemon flavor with a hint of aromatic thyme.

-I have been obsessed with making my own infused tea using leftover fresh herbs on my pantry.
+I have been obsessed with making my own infused tea using leftover fresh herbs.
 Brewing herbs into tea is a great solution to finish off the herbs easily and quickly.
-This time, I had leftover thyme and lemon on my pantry after making the previous Lemon and Thyme Yogurt Bundt Cake.
+This time, I had leftover thyme and lemon in my pantry after making the previous Lemon and Thyme Yogurt Bundt Cake.
 Since it has been so hot here over the past few weeks, I thought some Thyme Lemonade would help cool things down a bit.

 Health Benefits of Thyme